bapaden/gradientDescent/README.md

 # gradientDescent
-Working properly but still adding functionality.
-See example.cpp for usage.

-Compiling:
+See example.cpp for usage on a 1000 variable toy problem.
+The example problem is

+min f(x)=x'Ax

+with A>0 having spectrum from 1 to 100

+Compiling (usual cmake procedure):

 cd gradientDescent